Skip to Main Content

 Because they’re expensive to replace, you’ll want some assurance a used EV’s battery is in good shape before you buy.

 Glenn recommends that potential buyers check out Recurrent.
-Enter the car you want to buy’s VIN.
-The platform presents you with a report showing the vehicle’s range data and comparing it to thousands of other EVs.
+Enter your potential car’s VIN, and the platform presents you with a report showing the vehicle’s range data and comparing it to thousands of other EVs.

 Compare the results to the estimated range for a new car of the same model.
 You’ll get an idea of the car battery’s health.
-This can also tell you if the available range and battery life fit your driving needs.
+This can also tell you if the available range and battery life fit your driving needs, especially if the battery is still under warranty.

 Buying a used vehicle always comes with risks.
 Buying a used EV deserves the same attention you’d provide any pre-owned option.